Community Music Program

 Lesson location: All lessons, classes, and performances take place in the Utt Music Building.

-Instructional String Class: two sections (one for beginners, and one for more experienced players) taught by Mrs. Mary Lubaroff, a string teaching specialist with over 20 years of experience.
+Instructional String Class: three sections, all taught by Mrs. Mary Lubaroff, a string teaching specialist with over 20 years of experience.
 Students will learn proper technique for playing violin, viola, or cello in a small group setting.
 They will learn to play by themselves and in parts with other classmates.
+Students will be grouped by levels (Beginner, Intermediate, Advanced).
+Times/Dates will be announced during registration week.

 Vocal students must have passed the 8th grade at a minimum.